 Some pets are extroverted and others are introverted.
 Take your time and don't force anything on them.
 One of the best ways to bond with them is to give them time.

 Tell your friends, family, and acquaintances.
 Put the word out on Facebook and other social media sites.
 If you are good then they will be happy to tell other pet owners.

 Pet sitting generally starts around $10/hour and can go as high as $25/hour.
 I have seen higher rates than that but you generally have to work up to that.
 If you have any experience working with animals (like you're a vet, vet tech, or have any other animal certifications) then that's even better.

 If you want to go a step further you can get certified by Pet Sitters International.
 It's kind of pricey.
 I don't think it’s necessary to get certified when you first start.
 I think you should try it first and see if you like it.
 Then if you actually want to make it a serious side hustle, you may want to consider it.

 Pet sitting is one of the best side hustles I've ever had.
 I don't even feel that I'm “working” because of how much I love it and can't believe I get paid for this.

 Could you make money as a pet sitter?

-This is a guest post from Lila Donovan of Modern Gals Guide.
-Lila Donovan had to start over financially during the Great Recession.
-She moved from a big city to the mid-west where she is enjoying the heartland.
+This is a guest post from Jaime Lila Donovan of Young Modern Money.
+She had to start over financially during the Great Recession and moved from a big city to the mid-west where she is enjoying the heartland.
 It was during this new beginning that she learned how to live the good life within her means.